FISCO-BCOS/FISCO-BCOS-DOC/en/docs/design/security_control/node_management.md

   <td rowspan="2">store location</td><td>local storage</td><td>config stored in local file for user to modify directly,<br><B>by modifying the file user can restart valid config items</B></td>
 </tr>
 <tr>
-  <td>store on chain</td><td>config stored on blockchain, the modification of which need to be consensused by group. currently there is no content needing global consensus,<br><B>need to reset chan or modify valid config items through transactions</B></td>
+  <td>store on chain</td><td>config stored on blockchain, the modification of which need to be consensus by group. currently there is no content needing global consensus,<br><B>need to reset chan or modify valid config items through transactions</B></td>
 </tr>
 </table>